envms/fluentpdo/readme.md

 You can add clauses `select(), where(), groupBy(), having(), orderBy()` as many times as you want.
 All will be appended into query.
 Clauses `from(), limit(), offset()` rewrite previous setting.

-*Note: If you want to reset a clause (i.e. remove previous defined statement), call any clause with `null`.
+*If you want to reset a clause (i.e. remove previous defined statements), call any clause with `null`.
 E.g.:*

 	$query = $query->where(null);   // remove all prev defined where() clauses
 	$query = $query->orderBy(null); // remove all prev defined orderBy() clauses